aws-samples/simple-forecast-solution/README.md

    e-mail, which will bring you to the AFA landing page (if you see a number of tiled icons, simply double-click `Landing_Page.ipynb` on the left navigation panel).
+7. When arriving at the landing page, you may be presented with the prompt "Select Kernel"–simply click "Select"–which will keep the default selection.
-7. Once at the Landing Page, you will find instructions on how to use the Amazon Forecast Accelerator application to validate forecast performance.
+   The Landing Page contains instructions on how to use the Amazon Forecast Accelerator application to generate forecasts and validate their performance.

 ## Important – AWS Resource Requirements